-If, at any time, additional capital or capacity is required beyond amounts internally generated or available under our credit facilities or through additional debt financings, we would consider:
+If, at any time, additional capital or capacity is required beyond amounts internally generated or available under our credit facilities or through additional debt or equity financings, we would consider:

-- issuing debt or equity at the Charter or Charter Holdco level, the proceeds of which could be loaned or contributed to us; - issuing debt securities that may have structural or other priority over our existing notes; - · further reducing our expenses and capital expenditures, which may impair our ability to increase revenue; - · selling assets; or - requesting waivers or amendments with respect to our credit facilities, the availability and terms of which would be subject to market conditions.
+- issuing equity that would significantly dilute existing shareholders; - issuing convertible debt or some other securities that may have structural or other priority over our existing notes and may also significantly dilute Charter's existing shareholders; - further reducing our expenses and capital expenditures, which may impair our ability to increase revenue; - selling assets; or - requesting waivers or amendments with respect to our credit facilities, the availability and terms of which would be subject to market conditions.

 If the above strategies were not successful, we could be forced to restructure our obligations or seek protection under the bankruptcy laws.
-If we were to find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive all or any principal and interest payments to which they are contractually entitled.
+If we were to raise additional capital through the issuance of equity or find it necessary to engage in a recapitalization or other similar transaction, our shareholders could suffer significant dilution and our noteholders might not receive all or any principal and interest payments to which they are contractually entitled.
 For more information, see the section above entitled "- Liquidity and Capital Resources."